-Effects of microvascular decompression versus radiofrequent thermocoagulation of the pterygopalatine ganglion in patients with persistent, drug-resistent, Sluder\s neuralgia: a pilot study
+Effects of microvascular decompression of the pterygpalatine ganglion in patients with persistent, drug-resistent, Cluster headache: a pilot study.

-Published: 30-10-2007 Last updated: 09-05-2024
+Published: 13-03-2007 Last updated: 10-08-2024

-Main objective of this study is to assess the effects of MVD versus RF of the pterygopalatine ganglion in management of patients with persistent, drug-resistant SN in terms of pain reduction and improvement of quality of life.
+Main objective of this study is to assess the effects of MVD in management of patients with persistent, drug-resistant CH in terms of pain reduction and improvement of quality of life.
+More specific: to evaluate if MVD can provide adequate pain...